How to Succeed in Business Without Really Trying (film): Production notes

 $1 million was paid for the film rights with the other costs coming to $2.5 million.
 Both musical and non-musical versions were prepared.
 The character of Finch was edited slightly as it was feared that the stage characterization of the character was too edgy and that audiences would not find him likable.

 Many songs from the stage version were cut from the movie, most notably all of Rosemary's solos.
 She was given a version of the song "I Believe in You" in order to make up for this.

 The Union Carbide Building (most recently the JPMorgan Chase Tower) that stood at 270 Park Avenue in New York City from 1960 until 2019 was used in exterior shots as the headquarters for the "World-Wide Wicket Company" in the movie.
 It most notably was used in the sequences in which Finch dashes into the building before his boss arrives in order to arrange coffee cups on his desk and pretends to have fallen asleep on it after apparently working all night as a way to convince his boss to promote him to a higher position in the company.

 Several actors reprised their roles from the stage version, most notably Morse and Vallee.
 Dick Van Dyke was considered for the role of Finch, but he turned it down due to concerns that he was too old for the role.

 Reception

 The film received generally positive reviews.
 Bosley Crowther of The New York Times, for example, praised the film as successfully re-creating "just about everything that was conducive to the stage success," especially the performances of Morse and Vallee:Seeing Mr. Morse in close-ups, as those wily expressions cross on his face and those wicked designs of Pal Joey gleam in his Horatio Alger-character eyes, is better (and I'm not chauvinistic) than seeing him on the stage.
 And Mr. Vallee—well, I can say nothing nicer than that he continues to improve with age.
 Upon its release, however, the film failed to make a profit and was a commercial disappointment.
-It currently holds an 89% "fresh" rating on Rotten Tomatoes.
+It currently holds a 92% "Fresh" rating on Rotten Tomatoes.

 Although the original musical had been a great Broadway success, capturing seven Tony Awards, the film version was not nominated for any Academy Awards.